open-modding-alliance/CommunitySDK/README.md

 1. Install a Lua extension to provide intellisense and Lua language support
 2. Install a Lua server extension to get context aware
-3. If your text editor lack native support for XML, it is recommended to install an XML extension as well
+3. If your text editor lack advanced support for XML, it is recommended to install an XML extension as well
 4. Configure your Lua extension to use Lua 5.1
 5. Configure your language server to read source files from a custom folder, and in this folder you add relevant Lua files containing global tables, classes, script bindings etc what will help the language server understand the FS object model, e.g:
    1. ScriptBindings